The Ultimate Scrum Guide for UX Designers

 As it turns out, Scrum and UX aren’t that different after all.
 That’s not to say it will be easy to work as a UX designer in a Scrum environment.

 You will encounter a lot of naysayers in your journey of building a shared mindset for Scrum and UX.
 It will be hard.
 You will make mistakes.
-I know this because I’ve come across the ‘Scrum versus UX’ discussion on many occasions myself.
+I know this because I’ve encountered the ‘Scrum versus UX’ discussion on many occasions myself.

 To help you out, I have a few tips, tricks, and best practices on how you can incorporate your UX process within Agile and Scrum.
 These are based on my own experience.

-Commonly used user story criteria are description, order, estimate, and value.
-The definition of ‘ready’ is an example of why some say Scrum and UX do not go well together since the user story criteria do not include UX parameters.
+The definition of ‘ready’ is an example of why some say Scrum and UX do not go well together since the user story criteria do not include UX parameters by default.

-It is up to you to add a few UX related requirements.
+It is up to you to add relevant UX-related requirements.
 These could be all or any of the following.
-The user story has been…

-- …discussed with the development team to determine technical feasibility.
+- The design has been discussed with the development team to determine technical feasibility.

-- …considered to be ‘ready’ by the development team.
+- The design is considered to be ‘ready’ by the development team.

-A product backlog item can only be added to an upcoming sprint if the criteria as mentioned earlier are met.
+You can only add user stories to an upcoming sprint with the criteria mentioned above in place.
 By defining UX requirements, you make sure UX is part of the Scrum team’s process.

-Since you can only pick user stories of which all requirements have been met, you are forced to work on product features before the development team can pick it up in a user story.
+Since you can only pick user stories in which all requirements have been met, you are forced to work on product features before the development team can pick them up in a user story.
 That’s a good thing.
 Why?
 I’ll explain next.

 Don't work on the same user story as the development team

 I’m serious.
 Never do that.
 Keep it completely separate.
-I’ve made that mistake a couple of times, and it was a disaster every time.
+I’ve made that mistake several times, and it was a disaster every time.

-I remember when I was working on a feature for a startup I was a part of many years ago.
+I remember when I was working on a feature for a startup many years ago.
 I had to rush my design process since the feature had to be delivered this sprint.
-Research, design, and development had to be completed during the same sprint.
+We had to complete the research, design, and development during the current sprint.
 The team was under a lot of pressure from the stakeholders and the product owner.